KCprsnlcc/MovieRecommender/README.md

 ![MovieReX Screenshot](screenshots/homepage.png)

 **MovieReX** is a sophisticated **Movie Recommender System** built with **Python Flask**, **SQLite**, and **Bootstrap**.
 Designed to deliver personalized movie recommendations, MovieReX allows users to register, set their movie preferences, rate movies, and curate a favorites list.
-With features like an interactive star rating system, real-time search filtering, and responsive design, MovieReX ensures an engaging and seamless user experience.
+With features like an interactive star rating system, real-time search filtering, and responsive design, MovieReX ensures an engaging user experience.

 ## Table of Contents